Today I’m excited to share with you the beauty of the Chihuly Garden and Glass in winter.

 In my opinion, there’s something pretty magical about a winter garden done right.

-When you first arrive, you’re led through different rooms within the museum, to ooh and aah over the unbelievable glass art installations.
-I can’t even put into words how amazing and talented Dale Chihuly is.
-But I wanted to get to the garden!
+When you first arrive, you’re led through different galleries within the museum, to ooh and aah over the unbelievable glass art installations.

-Following the signs, we exited the museum through this jaw-dropping 40-foot tall glasshouse he created in homage to his lifelong love of conservatories.
+To enter the garden, you first pass through this jaw-dropping 40-foot tall glasshouse, created as a homage to his lifelong love of conservatories.

-What a fabulous way to transition from the museum to the garden!
+I can’t think of a more fabulous way to transition from the museum to the garden!

-While many of the plants were either deciduous or flat out nowhere to be seen (busy sleeping underground, hidden from sight) Chihuly’s glass art brings this garden to LIFE.
+While many of the plants were either deciduous or flat out nowhere to be seen (busy sleeping underground) Chihuly’s glass art brings this garden to LIFE.

 This is a smaller garden, with a central path that meanders through beds anchored by several oversized and impressive art sculptures.

-Winter is often a time of highlighting subtle nuances that are often overlooked in spring and summer’s riot of color, texture, and scent.
+The winter season is traditionally a time to highlight subtle nuances that are often overlooked during spring and summer’s riot of color, texture, and scent.

 But in this garden, there’s no such thing as subtle.
 Yet, at the same time, there is!